-In bioinformatics, biochemical signal pathways can be modeled by many differential equations.
+In bioinformatics, biochemical pathways can be modeled by many differential equations.
 It is still an open problem how to fit the huge amount of parameters of the equations to the available data.
-Here, the approach of systematically obtaining the most appropriate model and learning its parameters is extremely interesting.
+Here, the approach of systematically learning the parameters is necessary.